DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/Methodology/README.md

 A custom hardware framework was developed to inject faults into RISC-V core and extract instruction data to text files, creating a library of instructions executed normally and with control flow errors occuring.
 (Hardware architecture will be discussed in a future publication).

-Every clock cycle of execute in Neorv32, six data points are extracted:
+Every clock cycle of execution in Neorv32, six data points are extracted:

 * Instruction Register (IR): Defines the type of instruction being executed.
 * Program Counter Register (PC): Holds the memory address of the instruction being executed.